 Hepzibah's Cent Shop.
 There never was a cent shop in the home, though one was added for tours to fit Nathaniel Hawthorne's story.

-Nathaniel Hawthorne's birthplace, on the House of Seven Gables property
+Nathaniel Hawthorne's birthplace, on the House of the Seven Gables property

 The Counting House, circa 1830, on the Gables property